 The for-profit, post-secondary education industry is highly competitive and highly fragmented, with no one provider controlling significant market share.
 Direct competition between career-oriented schools and traditional four-year colleges or universities is limited.
 Thus, our main competitors are other for-profit, career-oriented schools, as well as public and private two-year junior and community colleges.
 Competition is generally based on location, the type of programs offered, the quality of instruction, placement rates, reputation, recruiting and tuition rates.
 Public institutions are generally able to charge lower tuition than our schools, due in part to government subsidies and other financial sources not available to for-profit schools.
 In addition, some of our other competitors have a more extensive network of schools and campuses than we do, which enables them to recruit students more efficiently from a wider geographic area.
-Nevertheless, we believe that we are able to compete effectively in our local markets because of the diversity of our program offerings, quality of instruction, the strength of our brands, our reputation and our success in placing students with employers.
+Nevertheless, we believe that we are able to compete effectively in our local markets because of the diversity of our program offerings, quality of instruction, the strength of our brands, our reputation and our graduates' success in securing employment after completing their program of study.

 We compete with other institutions that are eligible to receive Title IV funding.
 This includes four-year, not-for-profit public and private colleges and universities, community colleges and all for-profit institutions whether they are four years, two years or less.
 Our competition differs in each market depending on the curriculum that we offer.
 For example, a school offering automotive, allied health and skilled trades programs will have a different group of competitors than a school offering allied health, business/IT and skilled trades.
-Also, because schools can add new programs within six to twelve months, new competition can emerge relatively quickly.
-Moreover, with the introduction of online learning, the number of competitors in each market has increased because students can now stay local but learn from a non-local institution.
+Also, because schools can add new programs within six to twelve months, competition can emerge relatively quickly.
+Moreover, with the introduction of online learning, the number of competitors in each market has increased because students can now attend classes from an online institution.

-Notwithstanding the above, we mainly compete with community colleges and other career schools, both for-profit and not-for-profit.
+Our primary competition for students are community colleges and other career schools, both for-profit and not-for-profit.
 We focus on programs that are in high demand.
 We compete against community colleges by seeking to offer more frequent start dates, more flexible hours, better instructional resources, more hands on training, shorter program length and greater assistance with job placement.
 We compete against the other career schools by seeking to offer a higher quality of education, higher quality instructional equipment and a better overall value.
 On average, each of our schools has at least three direct competitors and at least a dozen indirect competitors.
-As we continue to add courses and degree programs, our competitors within a given market increase and thus we face increased competition.
+As we continue to add courses and degree programs, our competitors within a given market increase.